johntronolone/ece395/README.md

 First goal (1-2 weeks):
-Read MIDI input from keyboard into raspberry pi via USB Use amsynth module in python to convert MIDI input to audio output
+Read MIDI input from keyboard into raspberry pi via USB Use FluidSynth module in python to convert MIDI input to audio output

 First semester goal: